tap349/tap349.github.io/_posts/2016-01-24-chef-umka-log.md

     dependencies of cookbooks inside _Berksfile_ (including wrapper cookbooks) into _~/.berkshelf/cookbooks_

-    vendor cookbooks into _umka/berks-cookbooks/_ so that they are available for knife-zero during converge:
+    vendor dependency cookbooks into _umka/berks-cookbooks/_ so that they are available for knife-zero during converge:

     ```sh
     $ cd umka
     $ berks vendor
+      Resolving cookbook dependencies...
+      Fetching 'umka-locale' from source at cookbooks/umka-locale
+      Fetching cookbook index from https://supermarket.chef.io...
+      Using umka-locale (0.1.0) from source at cookbooks/umka-locale
+      Using locale (1.0.2)
+      Vendoring locale (1.0.2) to /Users/tap/ingate/3_chef/umka/berks-cookbooks/locale
+      Vendoring umka-locale (0.1.0) to /Users/tap/ingate/3_chef/umka/berks-cookbooks/umka-locale
     ```

     add _umka/berks-cookbooks/_ to `cookbook_path` in _knife.rb_:

     ```ruby
     cookbook_path ['berks-cookbooks']
+    ```

+    you cannot just include _~/.berkshelf/cookbooks_ because it stores installed cookbooks along with their versions - these versions are stripped when vendoring.

+    add _umka/berks-cookbooks/_ to _.gitignore_:

+    ```sh
+    $ cd umka
+    $ echo 'berks-cookbooks/' >> .gitignore
     ```

     add new wrapper cookbook to node run_list: